 TLDR: A lot of essential oils are adulterated because stores can’t test every batch.
 This means that if you’re buying essential oils at big box stores, you’re probably putting unidentified stuff on your body. https://link.springer.com/chapter/10.1007/978-3-030-16546-8_9

-Why you should care: It’s kinda scary to let stuff soak into your body and you don’t know what’s in it.
+Why you should care: It’s scary to let something absorb into your body when you’re not sure what’s actually in it.

 What you should buy: https://www.aromatics.com/